 - To provide services to you.

 - For billing and payment purposes.

 - To conduct analytics.

 - To respond to inquiries related to support, employment opportunities, or other requests.

 - For internal administrative purposes, as well as to manage our relationships.

 Although the sections above describe our primary purpose in collecting your information, in many situations we have more than one purpose.
 For example, if you purchase services we may collect your information to perform our contract with you, but we also collect your information as we have a legitimate interest in maintaining your information after your transaction is complete so that we can quickly and easily respond to inquiries about the services you purchased.
-As a result, our collection and processing of your information is based in different contexts upon your consent, our need to perform a contract, our obligations under law, and/or our legitimate interest in conducting our business.
+As a result, our collection and processing of your information are based in different contexts upon your consent, our need to perform a contract, our obligations under the law, and/or our legitimate interest in conducting our business.

 In addition to the specific situations discussed elsewhere in this policy, we disclose information in the following situations:

 - Affiliates and Acquisitions.
 We may share information with future corporate affiliates (e.g., parent company, sister companies, subsidiaries, joint ventures, or other companies under common control).
 If another company acquires or plans to acquire, our company, business, or our assets, we will also share information with that company, including at the negotiation stage.

 - Other Disclosures with Your Consent.
 We may ask if you would like us to share your information with other unaffiliated third parties who are not described elsewhere in this policy.